Elektromatic/turingTester/readme.txt

 C  			        turingTester
 C------------------------------------------------------------------------------
 C
-C  This pd patch creates "generative music" in conjunction with a Elektron C  Digitone polyphonic synthesizer.
+C  This pd patch creates "generative music" in conjunction with an Elektron C  Digitone polyphonic synthesizer.
 C
 C  It uses a Pure Data patch to model Music Thing Modular's Turing Machine